 Sensations like itching, stickiness, and the warmth of sunlight all count as tactile imagery, which appeals to the way your skin might feel in that moment.

 Tactile experiences only refer to external sensations, primarily on the skin.
 When a writer describes internal sensations, they’re using organic imagery, which we’ll define later in this article.

 Tactile Imagery Examples

-In each example, the tactile imagery has been bolded.
+In each example, the tactile imagery examples have been bolded.

 —Rainer Maria Rilke, excerpt from Journal of My Other Self.